-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to meet the environmental or social characteristics promoted by the financial product. #2 Others includes the remaining investments of the financial product that are neither aligned with environmental or social characteristics, nor considered sustainable investments.
 The category #1 Aligned with E/S characteristics includes:

-- Subcategory #1A Sustainable, which includes sustainable investments with environmental or social objectives; - Subcategory #1B Other E/S characteristics, which includes investments aligned with environmental or social characteristics but not considered sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- Subcategory #1A Sustainable, which includes sustainable investments with environmental or social objectives;

+- Subcategory #1B Other E/S characteristics, which includes investments aligned with environmental or social characteristics but not considered sustainable investments.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?